CDLUC3/naan_model/schema/public/schema.md

 | **Additional properties** | [[Any type: allowed]](# "Additional Properties of any type are allowed.") |

-**Description:** Dict of media-type = URL of service endpoints accepting ARK identifiers including subsitution parameters $arkpid for full ARK or $pid for NAAN/suffix.
-A key of 'DEFAULTis used if no other keys match a requested media-type.
+**Description:** Dict of media-type = URL of service endpoints accepting ARK identifiers including substitution parameters `$arkpid` for full ARK or `$pid` for NAAN/suffix.
+A key of `DEFAULT`is used if no other keys match a requested media-type.